zsparal/api-documentation/source/reference/v2/captures-api/get-capture.rst

 .. parameter:: settlementAmount
    :type: amount object

-   This optional field will contain the amount that will be settled to your account, converted to the currency your account is settled in.
+   This optional field will contain the approximate amount that will be settled to your account, converted to the currency your account is settled in.
 It follows the same syntax as the ``amount`` property.

+   Please note that this amount might be recalculated and changed when the status of the capture changes.
+   We suggest using the :doc:`List balance transactions </reference/v2/balances-api/list-balance-transactions>` endpoint instead to get more accurate settlement amounts for your captures.

 .. parameter:: paymentId
    :type: string